hoppscotch/hoppscotch/SECURITY.md

 Hoppscotch Team ensures security support for:
 - Modern Browsers (Chrome/Firefox/Safari/Edge) with versions up to 1 year old.
-- Windows versions on or above Windows 10 on Intel and ARM.
+- Window versions on or above Windows 10 on Intel and ARM.
 - macOS versions dating back up to 2 years on Intel and Apple Silicon.
 - Popular Linux distributions with up-to-date packages with preference to x86/64 CPUs.
 - Docker/OCI Runtimes (preference to Docker and Podman) dating back up to 1 year.